- UChicago Essay Prompts 2020: How to Write a Winning College Essay?

 Perhaps, you have already heard that it is not easy to be accepted to the University of Chicago.
 This educational establishment is known for its specific application requirements.
 Are you going to enter the University of Chicago and want to learn more about how to increase your chances to be approved?
-Then, check these effective UChicago essay prompts to know how the college application process takes place.
+Then, check these effective UChicago essay prompts to know how the college application process takes place and how to become a UChicago student.

 The University of Chicago: What is it famous for?